Bringing you the latest news & resources in eye health

 Suitability for a CAIRS procedure

-If you would like to know if CAIRS is an option for you, it is best to schedule an appointment with your ophthalmologist.
-They will run some eye tests and have a discussion with you about the benefits and risks of surgery.
+To find out if a CAIRS transplant is an option for you, it is best to schedule an appointment with an ophthalmologist who performs this procedure.
+Your specialist will perform some eye tests and have a discussion with you about the benefits and risks of surgery.

-Dr Uday Bhatt is a highly experienced cataract and corneal ophthalmologist.
+is a highly experienced cataract and corneal ophthalmologist.
 He has particular expertise in cataract surgery and can offer his patients the latest technological advances in this field.
-He is also an experienced laser eye surgeon (LASIK and PRK) and can perform refractive lens exchange and lens implants to correct refractive errors.
+He is also an experienced laser eye surgeon (LASIK, SMILE® pro and PRK) and can perform refractive lens exchange and lens implants to correct refractive errors.
 Dr Bhatt treats the full range of corneal conditions, including keratoconus, pterygium and recurrent corneal erosion.
 He consults at our Camberwell, Coburg and Footscray clinics.

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.